salaboy/kubeday-japan-2022/README.md

 ```

 If you point your browser to [http://app-x-default-x-team-a-env.team-a-env.127.0.0.1.sslip.io](http://app-x-default-x-team-a-env.team-a-env.127.0.0.1.sslip.io) you can use the application inside your development environment.
+Try it by generating some values and check that the values are stored in the database.

 We can now create a function and deploy it to our freshly created **Development Environment**.